 Personal Injury.
-Do not use lifting hook other than as directed.
-Failure to do so could result in death, serious injury, or property damage.
+Do not use lifting eye if there are signs of damage or corrosion.
+Doing so could result in death, serious injury, or property damage.

 Personal Injury.
-Verify all fasteners are properly tightened prior to lifting unit.
-Failure to do so could result in death, serious injury, or property damage.
+Do not use lifting eye other than as directed.
+Doing so could result in death, serious injury, or property damage.